yajain/CIS667/README.md

 ‘help’	shows the above mentioned options

 How to view the results:-
 visualizations(1).
 Make sure the data file is in the same folder while running.
 This file is the graphs generated for different learning rates for each team member.
-To run this we need matplotlib, numpy, itertools, re, glob
+To run this we need matplotlib, numpy, itertools, re, glob.
+The data for this is in the file: CNN_iterations.txt

 Command for running these files on terminal: python3 <filename.py>